Cryptocurrency / Bitcoin – Is this the 21st century answer to hiding assets in Swiss bank accounts?

 IRS Access To Cryptocurrency Transactions.

-A John Doe Summons issued by IRS was ruled enforceable by U.S. Magistrate Judge Jacqueline Scott Corley in November 2017 (United States v.
-Coinbase, Inc., United States District Court, Northern District Of California, Case No.17-cv-01431).
-Coinbase located in San Francisco is the largest cryptocurrency exchange in the United States.
-Under the order, Coinbase will be required to turn over the names, addresses and tax identification numbers on 14,355 account holders.
-The Court has ordered Coinbase to produce the following customer information: (1) taxpayer ID number, (2) name, (3) birth date, (4) address, (5) records of account activity, including transaction logs or other records identifying the date, amount, and type of transaction (purchase/sale/exchange), the post transaction balance, and the names of counterparties to the transaction, and (6) all periodic statements of account or invoices (or the equivalent).
+Under the order, Circle will be required to turn over the names, addresses and tax identification numbers on its account holders.
+The Court has ordered Circle to produce the following customer information: (1) taxpayer ID number, (2) name, (3) birth date, (4) address, (5) records of account activity, including transaction logs or other records identifying the date, amount, and type of transaction (purchase/sale/exchange), the post transaction balance, and the names of counterparties to the transaction, and (6) all periodic statements of account or invoices (or the equivalent).